This is an issue more concerned with compatibility than with the NFPA. However, to answer your question, we need some background information.

 With fire alarm systems, this third-party testing laboratory makes sure that the system isn't going to be a danger itself, and that the system will properly and reliably detect fires, and warn people of fire.

 Nothing that the manufacturer makes can be brought to market without a stamp on it saying, in essence, "This Has Been Tested and Works Reliably".
 This includes the fire alarm panels, the devices that are used with the panels, and even the installation sheets that come with the panels and devices.

-The installation sheets that come in the boxes with the equipment is part of the design.
+The installation sheets that come in the boxes with the equipment are part of the design.
 The wiring and even the wiring layout shown in those sheets have to be followed, or the system as it is installed is not tested and approved by the third party.
 In other words, even if the system works when tested on site, if these sheets are not followed the system might not be reliable in case of fire.

 The word "tested" is where the word compatibility comes in.
 To be compatible, parts of the system, including the installation sheets, have to be tested by someone other than the manufacturer, the building owner, or even the installation company.

 If the NAC panel and the fire alarm panel has been tested to be reliable when working through the SLC (Signaling Line Circuit), and the third party (like UL, ULC, CE, etc.) puts its stamp on the system (including the installation sheets) as wired, then it's compatible.